Textualize/textual/docs/tutorial.md

 }
 ```

 The `.started` selector matches any widget with a `"started"` CSS class.
 While `#start` matches a child widget with an ID of `"start"`.
-When combined with a space, the the selector will match the start button *only* if it is inside a container with a CSS class of "started".
+Combining the two selectors with a space (`.started #start`) creates a new selector that will match the start button *only* if it is also inside a container with a CSS class of "started".

 As before, the `display: none` rule will cause any matching widgets to be hidden from view.